Shar Pei: Description

-The Shar Pei is a short-coated medium-sized breed of dog, renowned for its excessively wrinkled skin.
-The breed resembles many dog breeds from the mastiff family; however, it is most closely related to spitz breeds, with the Chow Chow being its closest relative.
+The shar pei is a short-coated medium-sized breed of dog, renowned for its excessively wrinkled skin.
+The breed resembles many dog breeds from the mastiff family; however, it is most closely related to spitz breeds, with the chow chow being its closest relative.
 This is most clearly seen with the two breeds both possessing unique blue-black tongues.
-This dog falls within the same genetic group as the Chow Chow, the Akita, the Shiba Inu, the Malamute and the Greenland dog.
+This dog falls within the same genetic group as the chow-chow, the akita, the shiba inu, the malamute and the Greenland dog.

-Adult Shar Peis typically stand between 44 and 51 cm and weigh between 16 and 20 kg, they have a short, very harsh coat that can be any solid colour except white, although black, red, fawn and cream are the most common.
+Adult shar peis typically stand between 44 and 51 cm and weigh between 16 and 20 kg, they have a short, very harsh coat that can be any solid colour except white, although black, red, fawn and cream are the most common.

 The Chinese breed standard states they have clam-shell ears, butterfly nose, melon-shaped head, grandmotherly face, water buffalo neck, horse's buttocks and dragon's legs.
 The breed's head is relatively large compared to its body with a broad muzzle that usually darker than the rest of the coat and well padded causing a bulge at its base, the ears are set wide apart and are small and triangular, and the eyes are set very deeply into the folds of skin on the head.
 The breed has straight, well boned, muscular legs below sloping shoulders and a medium length broad tail that is curled over their back in a manner typical of spitz-type dogs.

 Health

-Because of its popularity after being introduced to North America in the 1970s, the breed suffered much inexperienced or rushed breeding.
-This resulted in not only a dramatically different look for the Shar Pei (as its most distinctive features, including its wrinkles and rounded snout, were exaggerated), but also many health problems.
-The American breed club states that few Shar Peis reach the age of 10 and it has a longevity program recording those dogs that live to 10 years or more.

-Compared to other breeds, Shar Peis have an increased risk of developing atopic dermatitis, a chronic allergic skin disease.
-Dogs with allergic skin disease often get allergy-induced skin infections.
-Shar Peis are also at an increased risk of demodicosis, a disease which happens when Demodex canis mites proliferate and cause skin irritation, inflammation and infection.

-Familial Shar Pei fever (FSF) is a serious congenital disease that causes short fevers lasting from 24 hours to sometimes up to three days and usually accompanied by accumulation of fluid around the ankles (called Swollen Hock Syndrome).
-Amyloidosis, a long-term condition, is most likely related to FSF, caused by unprocessed amyloid proteins depositing in the organs, most often in the kidneys or liver, leading eventually to kidney failure.
-The disease is associated with the Western type and it is estimated that 23% are affected.
-The Australian breed standard was changed in 2009 to discourage breeding for heavy wrinkling.
+Life expectancy

+A 2024 study in the UK found a life expectancy of 10.6 years for the breed compared to an average of 12.7 for purebreeds and 12 for crossbreeds.

+Skin conditions

+A review of over 23,000 records from the University Veterinary Teaching Hospital of the University of Sydney found 7.7% of Shar-peis to have atopic dermatitis, higher than the overall of 3.1%.
+A review of records from over 600 US hospitals found 4% of Shar-peis under the age of 2 to suffer from juvenile onset demodicosis compared to just 0.58% overall.
+A study in the UK found the Shar-pei to have an overall prevalence of 0.9% compared to 0.17% for the general population.
+For juvenile onset demodicosis (under 2 years) the Shar-pei had a prevalence of 1.8% compared to 0.48%.
+For adult onset demodicosis (over 4 years) the Shar-pei had a prevalence of 0.6% compared to 0.05%.

+The Shar-pei is predisposed to several skin conditions including: allergic skin disease, cutaneous mucinosis, intertrigo, otitis externa, and vasculopathy.